 A: Yes, but RollerCon is an adult convention.
-Juniors may purchase a Spectator Pass that will give them entry into off-skates workshops, and ability to view bouts and challenges, and attend some social events with one exception: juniors obviously won’t be allowed in the bars and some of the 21+ social events.
-Juniors are welcome to come skate at RollerCon JUNIOR, however.
+Juniors may purchase an Off Skates Convention Pass that will give them entry into off-skates workshops, and ability to view bouts and challenges, and attend some social events with one exception: juniors obviously won’t be allowed in the bars and some of the 21+ social events.
 More info...

-Q: Can I come if I’m a dude (or a banked track skater, or a member of an OSDA or MADE league, or an old-schooler, a Renegade, a garden gnome, a Laotian National, an Anarchist, or a member of any other group I think people might not like?)
+Q: Can I come if I’m not a WFTDA, USARS or RDCL skater, or if I am a member of any other group I think people might not like?